-The artbook explains that The City itself extends out from the Sun to roughly Jupiter's orbit (32.675 AU; roughly 4 billion km / 2.5 billion miles), while "the world" extends to the edges of the system (somewhere between 189-244 AU (that's 28-36 billion km / 17.4-22.6 billion miles) across, whether or not you think Pluto Is Expendable.)
+The artbook explains that The City itself extends out from the Sun to roughly Jupiter's orbit (~5 AU; roughly 750 million km), while "the world" extends to the edges of the system.
 In this verse, the planets, along with the Sun, have been absorbed for energy, Dyson Sphere-style.
 This is what happens when you let mindless nanomachines go rampant.

 Visible Silence: Take a shot every time someone shows the reader their best impression of Mt.
 Rushmore accompanied by ellipses.
 Enjoy your liver transplant.